 Here’s Your Food List To Lose The Baby Weight and Pump Up Your Milk Supply!

-Oatmeal: Oatmeal is fantastic for weight loss because it is full of fiber and iron.
-Fiber is what will make you feel full longer, as well as slow the digestion process so there’s not a huge spike in blood sugar.
+Oatmeal is fantastic for weight loss because it is full of fiber and iron.
+Fiber is what will make you feel full longer.
+It also slows the digestion process so there’s not a huge spike in blood sugar.
 Iron is very important for nursing mothers because anemia has been shown to decrease a mother’s milk supply.
 Lot’s of oatmeal means lots of iron to beef up your supply and slim your waste.
 Check out these Skinny Overnight Oats In A Jar from Skinny Taste.

-Almond Milk: Did you know that almond milk has more calcium than milk?
-It also has a ton of vitamin E, A and D, as well as healthy fats needed to help sustain your milk supply.
-This milk is basically lower in calories, but substantial in vitamins, so its perfect as a weight loss helper and nutrient booster.
-I have loved almond milk for a long time, but those of you who can’t get away from your creamer or dairy, you can try some of the sweeter versions in smoothies, so you slowly get used to it!
+Those of you who can’t get away from your creamer or dairy, try some of the sweeter versions in smoothies.
+This way you slowly get used to it!
 Smoothies are a fabulous way to consume a lot of spinach, almond milk and berries for a busy mom.
 I like to warm almond milk up, or steam it, then add a hot chocolate pack to it!
 Its so good in the winter, and your getting some valuable liquid nutrients in to encourage milk production, while helping you keep your tummy full with low calorie nutrients!

-Fenugreek: Now this is a milky mama’s best friend, but I can’t stand the taste.
+Now this is a milky mama’s best friend, but I can’t stand the taste.
 I truly notice a difference when I consume this stuff, and here’s how I do it.
-I got these berry drink packs by UpSpring Milk Flow, and Mother’s Milk Tea.
-The berry packs you can take with you anywhere, and with all the traveling we do, its difficult to get in a lot of nutrients or cook up some spinach, so I drink these.
+I got these blackberry lime drink packs by UpSpring Milk Flow, and Mother’s Milk Tea.
+The berry packs you can take with you anywhere.
+With all the traveling we do, it’s difficult to get in a lot of nutrients or cook up some spinach, so I drink these.
 At home, I like to warm up some almond milk and put in a bag of the mother’s milk tea.
 I sweeten it with some Stevia, and its a comforting drink that keeps my milk flowing.